-Welcome to the Oak Tree Low Carbon Farm in the parish of Rushmere St Andrew to the East of Ipswich.
+Welcome to the Oak Tree Community Farm located on the outskirts of Ipswich.

 The Oak Tree is a Community Supported Agriculture Scheme which means it is a partnership between farmers and the local community, providing mutual benefits and reconnecting the people to the land where their food is grown.

 Community Supported Agriculture Schemes have been popular in the USA and Japan for many years, and are now growing in the UK.
 We were the first Community Supported Agriculture Farm in Suffolk!